trigaten/Learn_Prompting/docs/reliability/calibration.md

-Given these label probabilites for a context-free input, we know that the LLM's **output distribution** is likely biased towards the label "Positive".
-This will likely cause the LLM to favor "Positive" for all inputs, even if the input is not actually positive.
+Given these label probabilites for a context-free input, we know that the LLM's **output distribution** is likely biased towards the label `Positive`.
+This may cause the LLM to favor `Positive` for all inputs, even if the input is not actually positive.

-If we can somehow **calibrate** the output distribution, such that context-free inputs are assigned a probability of 0.5 for both "Positive" and "Negative", then we can often remove the bias towards "Positive" and the LLM will be more reliable on inputs with context.
+If we can somehow **calibrate** the output distribution, such that context-free inputs are assigned a probability of 0.5 for both `Positive` and `Negative`, then we can often remove the bias towards `Positive` and the LLM will be more reliable on both context-free inputs and inputs with context.

 ## Non-Technical Solution

-A non-technical solution to this problem is to simply provide few shot examples where context-free exemplars are effectively assigned a probability of 0.5 for both "Positive" and "Negative".
+A non-technical solution to this problem is to simply provide few shot examples where context-free exemplars are effectively assigned a probability of 0.5 for both `Positive` and `Negative`.

-For example, we could provide the following few shot examples which show each context-free exemplar being classified as both "Positive" and "Negative":
+For example, we could provide the following few shot examples which show each context-free exemplar being classified as both `Positive` and `Negative`:
 ```
 Input: I hate this movie.
 Sentiment: Negative
 Input: I love this movie.
 Sentiment: Positive